How to Build a Marketplace Like Amazon or Etsy Using Spree Commerce Open Source

 Explore moderation and oversight in the marketplace operator capabilities overview.

-Large-scale marketplaces need robust search, filtering, and categorization to help customers find the right products quickly.
+Large-scale marketplaces need capable search, filtering, and categorization to help customers find the right products quickly.

 Spree Commerce supports optimized marketplace search and catalog navigation, enabling: